Types of Preventative Health Care Typically Covered by Insurance

 Community Preventative Health Fairs

 A community preventative health fair is a special event designed to educate you and other community members about public health issues.
 They typically include booths where you can learn about specific medical conditions.
 Some of those booths also offer simple screenings for those conditions, such as high blood pressure or issues relating to women’s health.
 Such health fairs can be held for varying lengths of time.
 You will often find them hosted in large public locations and sponsored by local hospitals or other organizations.
+A community health fair may have a specific theme, such as family wellness.
+It may also be a generalized event offering medical information and screenings relating to such issues as:- Smoking cessation.

 - Substance abuse reduction.